Today I’m giving you a list of ALL the drawing materials and supplies you need as a beginner artist, as well as how to

 Another scenario: You enter an art store and there’s just so much colorful and good looking materials and tools to choose from!

 You just need to get them all!
-Some of these, you don’t even need them, but you want them anyway because they look cute!
+You don’t even need some of these, but you want them anyway because they look cute!

 Oh… Am I the only one doing this?

 Nevertheless, there’s always a ton of drawing materials for you to choose from and I’ve gathered some of my favorites, especially if you’re a beginner and just entering into the art world!

 I also have a lot of Recommended Tools on this page, so if you’re torn on what you should choose, here they are!